tostka/verb-dev/README.md

-# What is verb-dev
+# What is VERB-dev

-Development-related generic functions v:1.1.1
+Development PS Module-related generic functions v:1.2.3

 Authored by Todd Kadrie